fernandofantinel/in.orbit-server/README.md

 # in.orbit-server
-A goal manager app.
+The server of a goals manager app.
 Project started during Rocketseat NLW Pocket JavaScript event.